steadweb/fuel-qrcode/README.md

 FuelPHP QRCode
 ==============

-QRCode libraries namespaced into FuelPHP package
+QRCode library created as a FuelPHP package.

 Usage